chubin/wttr.in/README.md

 ## Moon phases

 wttr.in can also be used to check the phase of the Moon.
-This example shows how to see the current Moon phase:
+This example shows how to see the current Moon phase in the full-output mode:

     $ curl wttr.in/Moon